 Inositol (in my smoothie)

 - Myo-inositol (Pure Encapsulation Brand; see Amazon ASIN code: B002HZ5MRM for more).
-I take this for my insulin resistance (precursor to type-2 diabetes).
+I take this for my insulin resistance (precursor to type-2 diabetes), and to help my liver.
 See my articles on Cat’s Kitchen about this amazing vitamin:

 Joint health and Turmeric

 May 2021 update: Last month I learned about the importance of taking liposomal turmeric -either as a

 - supplement, or